Lewa Safari Camp

 Conservation

 Lewa has served as a catalyst for conservation across the region.
-Stimulating the creation of numerous conservancies, both private and community-owned.
-And increasing the amount of land under conservation management in northern Kenya to over almost 2 million acres.
+Stimulating the creation of numerous conservancies, both private and community owned.
+Increasing the amount of land under conservation management in northern Kenya to almost 2 million acres or more.

 Anti-Poaching Team